AN EXPERIENCED AND DEDICATED TEAM

 Doctor and Mrs V Kesari opened Wren Hall Nursing Home in November 1989, both having had considerable experience in the UK Health Service.

 Dr Kesari retired as a GP in 2001 and Mrs Kesari is a Registered Nurse.
-Originally the Home had accommodation for thirty-three Residents.
-But within twelve months this was increased to thirty-five and in 1996 it was further extended with additional facilities to accommodate forty-one Residents.
+Originally the Home had accommodation for thirty-three Family members.
+But within twelve months this was increased to thirty-five and in 1996 it was further extended with additional facilities to accommodate forty-one Family members.

 This was followed in 1999 with accreditation as an Investor in People.
 Wren Hall was reassessed against the Investor in People Standard in 2002 and 2005 and found to exceed the standard.